darylsew/visualizer/README.md

 Resources/dependencies
 ----------------------
 Several royalty-free songs will be provided for demonstration purposes; the user will have the option to use files from his/her own music library.
+*   wave (sudo pip install wave) - this might have been already installed along with your Python distribution, though
 *   scipy/numpy (sudo apt-get install python-numpy python-scipy)
 *   audiolab
     sudo apt-get install python-dev python-setuptools libsndfile-dev libasound2-dev
     sudo easy_install scikits.audiolab

+NOTE: To enable WebGL rendering on Chrome, go to chrome://flags and enable 'Override software rendering list Mac, Windows, Linux, Chrome OS'
 Current Features
 ----------------
 Create waveform and spectrogram images from a wav file using Short Time Fourier Transforms (provided by numpy).
 To test it, type 'python svt.py -o 1 filename' and look at the pngs generated.